-We use very little oil, however, If you are on an oil-free diet you can easily make this recipe without oil by gently frying the onion on low heat, in a dry pan, for a couple of minutes.
+If you are on an oil-free diet, you can easily make this recipe without oil by gently frying the onion on low heat, in a dry pan, for a couple of minutes.
 Then add the garlic and the other ingredients.
 Onions contain natural oils that come out when heated.

-Canned tomatoes are best for this stuffed zucchini recipe.
+Canned tomatoes are best for this zucchini boat recipe.
 We use crushed tomatoes.
 You can also use tomato puree or passata, diced tomatoes, or marinara sauce.

 Italian seasoning is your best bet because it contains a mix of dried herbs that go well with the stuffed zucchini.

-If you like this recipe a little spicy, you can add a pinch of red pepper flakes or chipotle powder (chipotle also adds some smokiness).
+If you like this recipe a little spicy, add a pinch of red pepper flakes or chipotle powder (chipotle also adds some smokiness).

 Salt + Pepper

 Cheese is optional.
-We recommend parmesan or vegan parmesan cheese, mozzarella or vegan melty cheese, and cheddar or vegan cheddar cheese.
+We recommend grated parmesan, a vegan parmesan cheese alternative, mozzarella cheese or vegan melty cheese, and cheddar or vegan cheese.

 For a lighter option, you can make the stuffed zucchini boats without cheese, then drizzle them with yogurt or plant-based yogurt before serving them.

-Yogurt adds freshness and moisture, and it's delicious on stuffed zucchini.
-Our favorite is unsweetened soy yogurt.
+Yogurt adds freshness and moisture, and it's delicious with this recipe.

 We like to add a squeeze of lemon juice on top of our stuffed zucchini for an extra touch of freshness and acidity.